 I used a fabulous website called Canva to add the text.

 These pictures are free to use as long as you credit me and link to my site:

 Finding good resources that are truly free can be exasperating.
 I can’t tell you how many times I have clicked on a link claiming to provide something free, but they weren’t actually free.
 All of these resources are free–no email address required!

-Book Interior Template: If you are going to be formatting your own book, save yourself hours of grief and write directly into the template.
-Create Space has a wonderful set of free templates (my publisher even uses them).
+- Book Interior Template: If you are going to be formatting your own book, save yourself hours of grief and write directly into the template.
+KDP has a wonderful set of free templates (my publisher even uses them).
 Make sure you choose the size that is standard for your genre.
 I use the 5.5 x 8.5 template for Young Adult Lit.

-Fonts: Make sure all of the fonts you are using are free for commercial use.
+- Fonts: Make sure all of the fonts you are using are free for commercial use.
 Font Squirrel is one of my favorite sites because they are all “free for commercial use.”
 I also love dafont.com, but you need to be careful, shareware is not always free for publishing/commercial use.
 If you would like an author checklist that includes fonts to avoid, check out my post, “New Author Checklist: 10 Things to Do.”

-- Paper Textures: I LOVE the free paper textures and backgrounds on this site!
+- Paper Textures: I LOVE the free paper textures and backgrounds on USplash!
 If you don’t have time to take pics of your own, these are fabulous.
-I used one for my haiku below.

 I hope you find these helpful.
 Do you have any free resources that you love?